KooroshMasoomi/Password_Generator/README.md

 <hr>

-### To set the default password length, you can set the LENGTH variable, which is set to 10 characters by default:
+### To set the default password length, you can set the LENGTH variable, which is set to 10 characters by default.

 <br>